PurpleKingdomGames/pkg-website/website/draft/deriving-elm.md

 The Elm Architecture, affectionately called the TEA pattern, is the architectural pattern borne out of the Elm programming language.

-Elm, in combination with the official architecture, is opinionated to the extent that it tends to polarise opinions.
-In my view, whether you love Elm the language or not, the architecture itself is the best GUI architecture pattern anyone has come up with so far.
+Elm tends to polarise opinions, but in my view, whether you love Elm the language or not, the architecture itself is the best GUI architecture pattern anyone has come up with so far.

 Let's dig in to how it comes about.